jakubhajek/k8s-examples/day1/tasks.md

 Check out what happened.
 How many containers are running?
 What is their configuration?
 Get the details about the pod.

 ### Task 6: Playing with Pod Limits and Requests

+Add resources definition to the nginx-pod declaration with 64MB of RAM and 0.25 of CPU and deploy it to Minikube.

+Install siege in the running container and try to consume more RAM than the limit defines.
+Check what happens.

+Discuss the limits and requests with your mentor.

+Try to set a very high requests value in your definition and check what happens. (higher than amount of memory in your VM)